The Ultimate Guide to Ethical Investing for Muslim Professionals

 • Education and Research

-• Understanding Islamic Finance Principles: Familiarize yourself with the principles of Islamic finance to ensure your investments are Sharia-compliant.
+• Understanding Islamic Finance Principles: Familiarize yourself with the principles of Islamic finance to ensure your investments are Shariah-compliant.
 Key concepts include the prohibition of Riba (interest), Gharar (excessive uncertainty), and investing only in Halal (permissible) activities.

 • Resources for Learning: Utilize books, online courses, websites, and workshops dedicated to Islamic finance and ethical investing.
 Notable resources include “An Introduction to Islamic Finance” by Mufti Muhammad Taqi Usmani and websites like Islamic Finance Guru and The Islamic Banker.